This web site focuses on Series Land

 and experienced a number of things I would like to

 share.
-There is lots of good stuff here.
-I have tried
+There is lots of good stuff here including some nice scenic pictures.

 "For some reason